• Overview

 • Price

-Ports of Call: Southampton, UK - Skjolden, Norway - Lustrafjorden (cruise-by), Norway - Sognefjord (cruise-by), Norway - Alesund, Norway - Akureyri, Iceland - Eyjafjordur, Iceland - Hrisey Cruise-by, Iceland - Isafjordur, Iceland - Grundarfjordur, Iceland - Reykjavik, Iceland - Belfast, UK - Southampton, UK
+Ports of Call: Southampton, UK - Skjolden, Norway - Lustrafjorden (cruise-by), Norway - Sognefjord (cruise-by), Norway - Alesund, Norway - Akureyri, Iceland - Eyjafjordur, Iceland - Hrisey Cruise-by, Iceland - Grundarfjordur, Iceland - Reykjavik, Iceland - Cobh (tours to Cork), Ireland - Southampton, UK - Plus 6 days At Sea

 Itineraries